VyomJain6904/Config-ZSH/README.md

 # Custom Zsh Configuration

-A full-featured Zsh setup with external plugins, development toolchains, and pentesting utilities for developers, DevOps engineers, and security professionals.
+A full-featured Zsh setup with external plugins, development toolchains, and Pentesting utilities for developers, DevOps engineers, and security professionals.

 ---